The-H-Project/GettingCleaningData/codebook.md

 Each file consists of 128 columns of data; the Training Inertial data files have 7,352 rows, the Test Inertial data files have 2,947 rows each.

-Column headers are not provided for the Inertial data files, making it difficult to assess how the data fit together.
+Column headers were not provided for the Inertial data files, making it difficult to assess how the data fit together.

 ## Course Project Exercise: run_analysis.R

-### I.  Dataset Preparation (Combined Dataset)
+### I.  Dataset Preparation (Create 'Combined' Dataset)

 The eight files as described in 'Original Data Used' section are combined into one 'combined' dataset:
 - All 8 files are loaded into R, mainly through data.table's fread.